Na wins by five at Greenbrier for first victory since 2011

 “Maybe somebody up there was looking out for me.”

+Before teeing off on the par-four seventh he stepped on a tuft of grass, which he later told rules officials was in his preferred line, leading to the penalty.

+The five-time major champion had three bogeys, a double bogey and a triple bogey on 18 to go with four birdies for a final-round 74 to finish the tournament at 279 and tied for 65th place.

-Reporting by Gene Cherry in Raleigh, North Carolina and Rory Carroll in Los Angeles, editing by Ed Osmond
+Reporting by Rory Carroll in Los Angeles and Gene Cherry in Raleigh, North Carolina, editing by Ed Osmond